 Fadnavis dubs winter session of Maha Assembly as 'farce'

-Former Maharashtra chief minister Devendra Fadnavis on Sunday dubbed as a "farce" the winter session of the state Legislative Assembly beginning on Monday as the Uddhav Thackeray-led government has not completed the allocation of portfolios to minsters.
-Fadnavis, who is leader of the opposition (LoP) in the Assembly, alleged that the Maharashtra Vikas Aghadi (MVA) government was spreading "misinformation" about the state's financial condition, which he said was "better" than other states.
+Former Maharashtra chief minister Devendra Fadnavis on Sunday said the state Assembly's winter session, set to begin from Monday, is a "farce" as the Uddhav Thackeray-led government has not completed the allocation of portfolios to minsters.
+Fadnavis, who is the leader of the opposition (LoP) in the Maharashtra Assembly, alleged that the Maharashtra Vikas Aghadi (MVA) government was spreading "misinformation" about the state's financial condition.

 The previous Fadnavis-led government last year launched an online service to provide authenticated 7/12 land record receipts, a crucial piece of document for the establishment of ownership of a piece of land.
 The receipt is extensively used by farmers for loan agreements, crop survey and for availing government facilities.